Shihan150/iloscar/README.md

  For any questions, please contact shihan@tamu.edu

 ## Install it from PyPI
+### Mac and Linux
 ```bash
 pip install iloscar

 ```

+### Windows
+We are still trying to resolve some consistency issues for the iLOSCAR implementation in Windows system.
+So for Windows users, please download the code  directly from [https://github.com/Shihan150/iloscar](https://github.com/Shihan150/iloscar).

 ## Usage

+### Mac and Linux
 ```py
 from iloscar import iloscar_run